 There’s a long history of viticulture here in Mudgee, with the first grapes planted around 1858.
 But the industry dwindled for quite a while and didn’t really pick up again until the 1960s.

-Although there are some nice white wines, the Mudgee region is better know for red varieties and that’s what you’ll find at most wineries – although you’ll also discover interesting and unusual offerings at some of them.
+Although there are some nice white wines, the Mudgee region is better known for red varieties and that’s what you’ll find at most wineries – although you’ll also discover interesting and unusual offerings at some of them.

 There are about 40 cellar doors in the region, so it can be difficult to know which wineries to visit in Mudgee.

-I’m going to suggest a few of the most popular that you can’t go wrong with – but, of course, I think it’s also fun to pop into some you haven’t heard of, or ask other people for their suggestions as you travel around.
+I’m going to suggest a few of the most popular that you can’t go wrong with – but, of course, I think it’s also fun to pop into some you haven’t heard of or ask other people for their suggestions as you travel around.

 Lowe Wines: My favourite is Lowe Wines, which has a reputation for traditional methods, some organic wines, and other interesting farming techniques.
-The setting is a delight, with relaxed tables and barrels overlooking the vineyards, and knowledgable staff who will be able to tell you all about the wines.
+The setting is a delight, with relaxed tables and barrels overlooking the vineyards, and knowledgeable staff who will be able to tell you all about the wines.

-Bunnamagoo Estate Wines: Near to Lowe Wines is Bunnamagoo Estate Wines, one of the largest wineries in the region.
+Bunnamagoo Estate Wines: Near Lowe Wines is Bunnamagoo Estate Wines, one of the largest wineries in the region.
 There are inside and outside tables and an excellent selection of wines to taste.
 The sparkling is both trying and unusual for the region.

 Logan Wines: One of the most popular wineries with visitors is Logan Wines, which has a modern and elegant tasting room with spectacular views.
 The wine selection is interesting, with a mix of typical Australian flavours and European styles.